Frederick Smith (Pennsylvania lawyer): Biography and career

 In 1809 he was part of the team defending, unsuccessfully, the controversial Susanna Cox.

 In 1823, Governor Shulze offered Smith the position of Secretary of the Commonwealth, which he declined, but then offered Smith the position of state Attorney General, which he accepted.
 He served until 1828, when he resigned upon being appointed to the state Supreme Court, where he served until his death in 1830.

+His grandson Edmond L. Smith was a member of the Pennsylvania House of Representatives and the Colorado Territorial Legislative Assembly.